apache/spark/docs/running-on-yarn.md

  <td><code>spark.executor.instances</code></td>
   <td><code>2</code></td>
   <td>
     The number of executors.
 Note that this property is incompatible with <code>spark.dynamicAllocation.enabled</code>.
-If both <code>spark.dynamicAllocation.enabled</code> and <code>spark.executor.instances</code> are specified, dynamic allocation is turned off and the specified number of <code>spark.executor.instances</code> is used.
+If both <code>spark.dynamicAllocation.enabled</code> and <code>spark.executor.instances</code> are specified, elastic scaling is turned off and the specified number of <code>spark.executor.instances</code> is used.
   </td>
 </tr>
 <tr>